-04.03 Observe safety precautions.
-04.04 Identify safe working practices and safe working conditions in the pipe-trade industry.
+04.02.
+Observe and the properties a 04.03 Observe safety precautions.
+04.04 Identify safe working practices and safe working conditions in the pipe trade industry.
 04.05 Explain emergency procedures to follow in response to workplace accidents.
 04.06 Demonstrate Cardiopulmonary Resuscitation (CPR) techniques.
-04.07 Demonstrate an understanding of when and how to use first aid.
+(Optional) 04.07 Demonstrate an understanding of when and how to use first aid.
 04.08 Describe "Right-to-Know" Law as recorded in (29 CFR-1910.1200).
-05.0 Demonstrate mathematics knowledge and skillsThe students will be able to: 05.01 Solve problems for volume, weight, area, circumference and perimeter measurements for rectangles, squares and cylinders.
-05.02 Measure tolerances on horizontal and vertical surfaces, using millimeters, centimeters, feet and inches.
+04.09 Identify health related problems that may result from exposure to work related chemicals and hazardous materials, and describe the proper precautions for handling such materials.
+04.10 Discuss environmental concerns related to hazardous waste, chemical waste and biological waste disposal.
+05.0 Demonstrate basic mathematics knowledge and skillsThe students will be able to: 05.01 Solve problems for volume, weight, area, circumference and perimeter measurements for rectangles, squares and cylinders, manually and Optionally , with the use of a calculator.
+05.02 Measure tolerances on horizontal and vertical surfaces using feet and inches, fractions of inches, and Optionally , using milling and centimeters.
 05.03 Analyze and apply data and measurements to solve problems and interpret documents.
-05.04 Solve pipe-trade-related basic math problems, such as piping offset and metric conversion.
-05.05 Calculate material length and bend pipe by hand.
-06.0 Demonstrate science knowledge and skillsThe student will be able to: 06.01 Describe molecular action as a result of temperature and pressure extremes, chemical reaction and moisture content.
-06.02 Identify health-related problems that may result from exposure to work-related chemicals and hazardous materials and describe the proper precautions for handling such materials.
-06.03 Discuss environmental concerns related to hazardous waste and chemical disposal.
-06.04 Explain pressure measurement in terms of Pounds per Square Inch (PSI), inches of mercury and KPA.
-06.05 Explain how to use alternating-current meters and instruments in the pipe trades.
+05.04 Solve pipe trade related basic math problems, such as piping offsets, head pressure, Pounds per Square Inch (PSI), pressure loss, slope, flow, etc. and Optionally , using metric conversion.
+05.05 Perform plumbing math calculations by adding, subtracting, multiplying and dividing, manually and Optionally , with the use of a calculator.
+06.0 Demonstrate science knowledge and skillsThe student will be able to: 06.01 Describe the effect of temperature and pressure changes, chemical reaction and moisture content on various plumbing systems.
+06.02 Explain pressure measurement in terms of PSI, inches of mercury and Kilopascal (KPA).
+06.03 Explain how to use alternating current meters and instruments in the pipe trades.
 07.0 Read and interpret construction documentsThe student will be able to: 07.01 Read and interpret measuring devices.
-07.02 Draw and interpret basic isometric sketches.
+07.02 Draw and interpret basic isometric sketches, and Optionally , advanced isometric sketches.
 07.03 Identify the basic symbols used in the pipe trades.
 07.04 Read and interpret manufacturers' schematics and specifications.

-07.05 Illustrate roof drains, leaders and drainage systems.
-08.0 Read and interpret basic pipe-trade codesThe student will be able to: 08.01 Describe the importance of following the local, state and national codes for plumbing, gas fitting and/or pipe fitting.
-08.02 Read and interpret current standards and codes for plumbing, gas fitting and/or pipe fitting.
-08.03 Read and interpret basic building codes in the pipe-trade industry.
+07.05 Interpret roof drains, leaders and drainage systems.
+08.0 Read and interpret current pipe trade codesThe student will be able to: 08.01 Describe the importance of following the local, state and national codes for plumbing, gas fitting and/or pipe fitting.
+Na.02 Read and interpret current standards and codes for plumbing, gas fitting and/or pipe fitting, including the Florida Plumbing Code the Florida Fuel Gas Code. e and Nead and interpret basic building codes in the pipe trade industry and demonstrate knowledge of key codes and definitions regarding: drain, waste, vent sizing, water heaters, wet venting, stack venting, bathroom groups, maximum distance from p-trap vent, etc. p to